501(c)(3) Organizations of Ridgefield

 Prospector Theater

 The Prospector is a 501(c)(3) non-profit dedicated to improving the quality of life for people with disabilities through meaningful employment.
-Employees of the Prospector are known as Prospects, and approximately 75% of us self-identify with a disability.

 Visit their website.